Dr. Robert Gates

 Gates currently is a partner in the consulting firm, Rice, Hadley, Gates & Manuel, LLC, with former Secretary of State Condoleezza Rice and former National Security Advisor Stephen Hadley.
 He is a member of the NCAA Board of Governors, currently serving as one of its five independent members.
 Additionally, he is a member of the national executive board of the Boy Scouts of America, where he served as president of the National Eagle Scout Association from 1996-2006 and National President of the Boy Scouts of America from 2014-2016.
 He has also served on the board of directors of Starbucks, the board of directors and executive committee of the American Council on Education, the board of directors of the National Association of State Universities and Land-Grant Colleges.

-A native of Kansas, Gates received his bachelor’s degree from William & Mary, his master’s degree in history from Indiana University and his doctorate in Russian and Soviet history from Georgetown University.
-In 1967, he was commissioned a second lieutenant in the U.S. Air Force and served as an intelligence officer at Whiteman Air Force Base in Missouri.
+A native of Kansas, Gates received his bachelor’s degree from William & Mary, his master’s degree in history from Indiana University, and his doctorate in Russian and Soviet history from Georgetown University.
+In 1967, he was commissioned as a second lieutenant in the U.S. Air Force and served as an intelligence officer at Whiteman Air Force Base in Missouri.

 In February 2012, Gates was installed as chancellor of William & Mary.
-He is the first William & Mary alumnus in the modern era to serve as chancellor of the college.
+He is the first William & Mary alumnus in the modern era to serve as chancellor.

 In May of 2018, Gates succeeded General Colin Powell as National Chairman of the Eisenhower Fellowships.